timescale/docs/api/_hyperfunctions/state_agg/into_values.md

 ---
 api_name: into_values()
-excerpt: Expand a state aggregate into a set of rows displaying the duration of each state
+excerpt: Expand the state aggregate into a set of rows, displaying the duration of each state
 topics: [hyperfunctions]
 api:
   license: community